 In accordance with the Compact of Association with the United States, US Armed Forces and their civilian security contractors have the right to police US military "defense" sites on the islands.

 In 2015, the Marshall Islands Nitijela (Parliament) adopted the Human Rights Committee Act, which establishes a Human Rights Committee as a "complaints mechanism for the redress of human rights violations".

 Views and Concluding Observations of United Nations Treaty Bodies

-The Marshall Islands has only recently adhered to the ICCPR and the CAT and has not yet appeared before either Committee.
-The 2015 Universal Periodic Review of the Marshall Islands did not address the issue of police use of force.
+The Marshall Islands has only recently adhered to the ICCPR and CAT and has not yet appeared before either Committee.
+The 2020 Universal Periodic Review of the Marshall Islands did not address the issue of police use of force.

 There is no regional human rights mechanism with oversight for acts by law enforcement agencies on the Marshall Islands.